Session 8 of Homosexuality & Transgender Identity: A Bible Study

 If Jesus only speaks positively about the centurion and his companion, what lessons can that teach us about how God views same-sex relationships?
 Also, what lessons are there in these two men’s relationships that apply to other romantic relationships?

 Explain that our final example of a gay or bi-positive saint comes not from the Bible but from church history.
 I am sharing this one because of the fact that oftentimes I find anti-gay activists claiming that accepting gay relationships as equal to straight relationships is something crazy made up by modern liberals which would make early Christians turn over in their graves.
 They say that Christians have never accepted LGBTQ+ people as people who could be close to God or used by God while they were in same-sex relationships and we don’t have any right to try to change the rules of the game now.

 Have someone read the story of Saints Sergius and Bacchus.

 Ask: What does this story teach us?

 Explain that here we find that a gay couple were declared saints – people who were models of faith to be emulated – in the first few centuries of the Christian church.
 Their love was considered a model for people both gay and straight to emulate.
 No one in the early church saw their relationship as an obstacle for them to be able to be counted as good Christians, as children of God, or as people God could work miracles through.

-It was later on, as Christianity became the official religion of the empire, that Christian leaders began to enact rules that excluded people such as women and gays from church leadership and Christian leaders began to make anti-gay rules commonplace.
+It was later on, as Christianity became the official religion of the empire, that Christian leaders began to enact rules that excluded people such as women and LGBTQ+ people from church leadership and Christian leaders began to make anti-LGBTQ+ rules commonplace.
 In fact, there are historical records of same-sex couples committing to share their lives with each other, to love each other, til death do us part, and receiving prayers of blessings at Christian churches during this period as well.